The-Local-Guys/test-tag-reporting-tool-replit/replit.md

   - Preserved all existing functionality while improving user experience and reducing server load
   - Fixed critical isAddingResult errors by removing all legacy references from test pages
   - Simplified Pass/Fail buttons to work seamlessly with local storage batching system
+  - Removed diagnostic tool code and all related components to clean up codebase